etalab-ia/evalap/CONTRIBUTING.md

 export OPENAI_API_KEY="You secret key"
 ```

-All the project global settings and environmant variable are handled in `api/config.py`.
+All the project global settings and environmant variables are handled in `api/config.py`.

-The environement variable can also be defined in a `.env` file at the root of the project.
+The environement variables can also be defined in a `.env` file at the root of the project.

 ## Database initialization